awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 When Amazon RDS supports a new version of a database engine, you can upgrade your DB instances to the new version\.
 There are two kinds of upgrades for PostgreSQL DB instances: major version upgrades and minor version upgrades\.

 *Major version upgrades* can contain database changes that are not backward\-compatible with existing applications\.
 As a result, you must manually perform major version upgrades of your DB instances\.
 You can initiate a major version upgrade by modifying your DB instance\.
 However, before you perform a major version upgrade, we recommend that you follow the steps described in [ Choosing a major version upgrade for PostgreSQL ](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion)\.
+During a major version upgrade, Amazon RDS also upgrades all of your in\-region read replicas along with the primary DB instance\.

 In contrast, *minor version upgrades* include only changes that are backward\-compatible with existing applications\.
 You can initiate a minor version upgrade manually by modifying your DB instance\.
 Or you can enable the **Auto minor version upgrade** option when creating or modifying a DB instance\.
 Doing so means that your DB instance is automatically upgraded after Amazon RDS tests and approves the new version\.
+If your PostgreSQL DB instance is using read replicas, you must upgrade all of the read replicas before the minor version upgrade of the source instance\.
 For more details, see [Automatic minor version upgrades for PostgreSQL](#USER_UpgradeDBInstance.PostgreSQL.Minor)\.
 For information about manually performing a minor version upgrade, see [Manually upgrading the engine version](USER_UpgradeDBInstance.Upgrading.md#USER_UpgradeDBInstance.Upgrading.Manual)\.

-If your PostgreSQL DB instance is using read replicas, you must upgrade all of the read replicas before upgrading the source instance\.
-If your DB instance is in a Multi\-AZ deployment, both the writer and standby replicas are upgraded\.
-Your DB instance might not be available until the upgrade is complete\.

 **Topics**
 + [Overview of upgrading PostgreSQL](#USER_UpgradeDBInstance.PostgreSQL.Overview)